- The Valve Index has a better refresh rate than the Vive Pro

 - They are still both a hassle to set up with the complicated Lighthouse system

-2019 seems to be a good year for VR and AR enthusiasts and with the release of the Valve index, we can say that this technology just took one giant step forward.
-At first glance, the Valve index seems to be the simpler of the two design-wise but don’t let that fool you.
+2019 seems to be a good year for VR and AR enthusiasts, and with the release of the Valve Index, we can say that this technology just took one giant step forward.
+At first glance, the Valve Index seems to be the simpler of the two design-wise, but don’t let that fool you.
 It is hiding one heck of a punch.

-Valve Index vs Vive Pro: Quick Facts
+Valve Index vs Vive Pro: Tech details

 The Finer Details